carlgira/soa-utils/deadlock/README.md

 Two utilities to detect a deadlock inside a JVM. <br/>

+The application and the service only return a boolean.
+- "true" means a deadlock is occurring
+- "false" means a deadlock is not occurring

 #### deadlock-detection

 A remote deadlock detector.
 In connects to a JVM using JMX to detect if a deadlock is ocurring.
 It needs the host of the JVM and the JMX port.